Aristide Blank: Social rise

 At some point before 1919, Blank consolidated his art collection by purchasing most of Nicolae Grigorescu's paintings in the Alexandru Vlahuță collection.
+He took painter Jean Alexandru Steriadi as his adviser, and finnced his wife Nora's ceramist workshop.
+Around 1920, he sparked controversy with his wholesale purchase of canvasses by Adam Bățatu and Sabin Popp, "without even looking over the paintings."
 By then, his profile in culture and politics was intertwined with his personal life.
 Around 1919, he was briefly married to Ecaterina Caragiale, daughter of the playwright Ion Luca Caragiale and Mateiu's half-sister.
 After a long courtship, he wed pianist Cella Delavrancea, orphaned daughter of writer Barbu Ștefănescu Delavrancea, at some point before April 1920.
 Cella called her husband Aladin, and noted that she fulfilled all her financial demands; with her new-found wealth, she funded her own literary club, called Maison d'Art.
 Their marriage ended in divorce.
 By then, Blank had fathered a son, Patrice-Aristide, reportedly born "Aristide Blank Satinover" or "Tuchner Satinover" to a French mother.

 Following the establishment of Greater Romania, Aristide and Mauriciu sold BMB to a rival firm, but continued to hold controlling shares between them.
 Their businesses now branched out into aviation.
 In 1920, Aristide used BMB funds to set up CFRNA (later renamed CIDNA), alongside aviator Pierre de Fleurieu.
 Fleurieu had worked as a minor clerk at the bank, until Blank became aware of his fighter-pilot record and his belief in the future of civil aviation.
 Theirs was the first airline to offer a direct Paris–Bucharest flight, with an extension to Istanbul; the route was inaugurated by Albert Louis Deullin, with a landing at Pipera Airport in October 1921.
 According to Argetoianu, Blank also involved himself in setting up the Romanian Air Club, because doing so would bring him closer to Carol, himself an aviation enthusiast.
-Also then, Blank founded the BMB's General Building Society, which managed construction firms in Bucharest and Câmpina.
-Both Blanks also became involved in assisting humanitarian work by the American Jewish Joint Distribution Committee.
-This included a BMB loan for the reconstruction of Bukovina Jewish property, for which Blank offered a reduced interest.